finalv2/cwp-decap-test/strategies/keep-inquiry-families-engaged-over-time.md

 **Begin with smaller requests and invitations rather than jumping straight to fostering applications.** Start by inviting families to attend an information session, join your newsletter, or participate in a donation drive.

-**Don't limit initial conversations to fostering.** Explore other ways families want to help youth, even if fostering isn't right for them right now.
+**Don't limit initial conversations to fostering.** Explore other ways families may want to help, even if fostering isn't right for them right now.

 **Make sure your policy is clear about what steps families will need to redo if they start the process but aren't ready to complete it.** This keeps families from repeating the entire process when they're ready to continue, and may gently encourage them to complete the process.

 ### Keep families engaged over time

-**Create a regular newsletter for all families who submit inquiries.** It can be simple, just a story or a few links.
+**Create a regular newsletter for all families who submit inquiries.** It can be simple, with just a story or a few links.
 Include information about ways to support foster youth without becoming a foster parent.

 **Set up calendar reminders to check in with potential foster families.** Use a task management app or customer relationship management (CRM) system to track which families need follow-ups and when.
 Make sure the entire team has access to these lists so they can cover check-in calls.